 • All psychology majors take the course Personal & Professional Development, where they work to connect who they are to their vocational and other ambitions.

-• Each year, psychology student researchers participate and present at conferences such as the Tristate Undergraduate Psychology Conference, the annual convention of the Midwestern Psychological Association and the Association for Psychological Sciences.
-Thanks to travel grants, students have been able to present their work in New York City, San Francisco, Toronto and Havana, Cuba.
+• Each year, psychology and neuroscience student researchers participate and present at conferences such as the annual convention of the Midwestern Psychological Association and MidBrains, the Undergraduate Neuroscience Conference of the Upper Midwest.
+Thanks to departmental and college-wide travel support, students have been able to present their work widely.

 The best way to get career-ready?
 Jump in and do the work.
 Summer internships give students the chance to use classroom lessons in real-world settings.
 Meet four of the Augustana students who chose to stay local to share their talents and hone their skills for future careers.